Rebuilding ROME : Resolving Model Collapse during Sequential Model Editing: Background

-\paragraph{Evaluating Model Editing.} Model editing is usually evaluated along three metrics - reliability, generalization and locality.
-Reliability measures if a fact was successfully added in a model, generalization measures if the edited fact is recalled through paraphrases of the prompt used to edit the fact, whereas locality measures if editing of one fact affects other facts stored inside a model.
-We follow standard model editing metrics proposed in \citet{ROME}.
-We refer the reader to \citet{editing-survey, ROME} for a more comprehensive review of model editing metrics.
 Additionally, we also evaluated the model on downstream task performance as proposed by \citep{akshat-catastrophic}, which becomes especially important when making sequential edits to the same model.
 We evaluate the edited model on four tasks from the GLUE \cite{glue} benchmark - sentiment analysis (SST2), paraphrase detection (MRPC), natural language inference (NLI) and linguistic acceptability classification for doing downstream evaluation.